SamOyst/hog3point4/README.md

-# Getting Started with Create React App
+# Getting Started with Vite

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Vite

+## HOW TO RUN PROJECT

+Clone project from github in your ide of your choice navigate to project directory and run the following

+## `npm install`

+Installs required packages

+## `npm install @vis.gl/react-google-maps`

+installs packages for google maps api

+## `once installed`

+ONCE INSTALLED, IT WILL CREATE A FOLDER CALLED node_modules AND A FILE CALLED package-lock, YOU CAN IGNORE THOSE, WE HAVE A GITIGNORE TO DEAL WITH THEM
+NOW TO SEE IT RUN, TYPE INTO TERMINAL "npm run dev"

 ## Available Scripts